primavera p6 activity codes

 Primavera P6 Activity Codes

 In Primavera P6, you can create many activity codes according to specific requirements and assign them to the activities.
-For instance, let’s say your project has several departments and you want to review the performance of each department by analyzing the activities which are under their responsibility.
-For this purpose, the first thing is to create an activity code and name it as department.
+For instance, let’s say your project has several departments and you want to review the performance of each department by analyzing the activities that are under their responsibility.
+For this purpose, the first thing is to create an script and name it as a department.

 Once you create the activity codes and assign them, you can easily group, sort, and filter the activities.